openmopac/mopac/README.md

 The modern open-source version of the Molecular Orbital PACkage (MOPAC).

-This version contains a CMake build script and compiles a library in addition to an executable for integration with other software.
+This version contains a CMake build script and compiles a shared library in addition to an executable for integration with other software.

-This project is presently in a pre-release state, and we are planning a more official release in late 2021.
+Self-contained installers for Linux, Mac, and Windows are available for each release.